software-mansion/react-native-gesture-handler/docs/docs/handler-pan.md

 ### `absoluteY`

 Y coordinate of the current position of the pointer (finger or a leading pointer when there are multiple fingers placed) relative to the root view.
 The value is expressed in point units.
 It is recommended to use it instead of [`y`](#y) in cases when the original view can be transformed as an effect of the gesture.

-### `iosEnableTouchpadTwoFingerGesture`

-Enables two-finger gestures on supported platforms, for example iPads with touchpads.
-If not enabled the gesture will require click + drag, with iosEnableTouchpadTwoFingerGesture two-finger swipe will also trigger the gesture.

 ## Example